patchlevel/event-sourcing/docs/projection.md

 # Projections

-With `projections` you can create your data optimized for reading.
-This projection can be adjusted, deleted or rebuilt at any time.
+With `projections` you can create your data optimized for reading. projections can be adjusted, deleted or rebuilt at any time.
 This is possible because the source of truth remains untouched and everything can always be reproduced from the events.